MusicConnectionMachine/VisualizationG6/README.md

 To start the elasticsearch server, run `docker-compose up` in the project directory. (`docker-compose down` to stop the server)

-To project to function properly, both elasticsearch server AND the webpack-dev-server have to run simultaneously, ideally in seperate terminal windows.
+For this project to function properly, both elasticsearch server AND the webpack-dev-server have to run simultaneously, ideally in seperate terminal windows.

 ## Setup